alatarum/frugen/README.md

       * Component management URL (curl)
       * Component ping address (cpingaddr)

+  * FRU area finding (in a memory buffer)
   * FRU file creation (in a memory buffer)

 _NOT supported:_

   * Miltirecord area record types/subtypes other than listed above
-  * Internal use area decoding

 ## frugen

 The frugen tool supports the following (limitations imposed by the libfru library):

-  * Internal use area (encoding only, from raw hex string)
+  * Internal use area (from/to a raw hex string)
   * Board area creation (including custom fields)
   * Product area creation (including custom fields)
   * Chassis area creation (including custom fields)
-  * Multirecord area creation (see libfru supported types above)
+  * Multirecord area creation and decoding (see libfru supported types above)

 The limitations:

-  * All data fields (except custom) are always treated as ASCII text, and the encoding is automatically selected based on the byte range of the provided data.
-Custom fields may be forced to be binary using --binary option.
+  * All data fields (except custom) provided as command line arguments are always treated as ASCII text, and the encoding is automatically selected based on the byte range of the provided data.
+Custom fields may be forced to be binary using `--binary` option.
+Encoding may be specified explicitly for the data fields in a JSON input template.
+  * Encodings will be reset to automatic when a binary FRU file is used as a template.
+    There is no way so far to enforce any specific encoding or to preserve the original one.
   * Internal use area creation/modification is available only from template file, not available from the command line arguments.
   * You should specify the UUID and the custom fields in either